Securrency-OSS/mirai/docs/docs/basics/mirai-navigattion.md

 ### In Mirai Widget

-In `Mirai` we can perform navigtion based on an action performed using `MiraiAction`.
+In `Mirai` we can perform navigation based on an action performed using `MiraiAction`.
 Lets see how it is done in `MiraiActionModel`.

 ```dart
 /// navigate type of action is going to handle navigation in Mirai